RAB: Provable Robustness Against Backdoor Attacks: Unified Framework for Certified Robustness

-In Theorem~\ref{thm:main}, we leverage this formalism in order to obtain a robustness guarantee for smoothed classifiers.
-Additionally, stemming from the optimality of the likelihood ratio test, we will show in Theorem~\ref{thm:tightness} that this condition is tight.
+In Theorem~\ref{thm:main}, we will see that we can leverage this formalism to get a robustness guarantee for smoothed classifiers.
+Additionally, stemming from the optimality of the likelihood ratio test, we show in Theorem~\ref{thm:tightness} that this condition is tight.